-Its founder and CEO, Navdip Singh Judge, describes the idea as follows “flyPOP is the only airline that has recognize recognized (Visiting Friends and Relatives) traffic is actually the same for the whole of South Asia.
+Its founder and CEO, Navdip Singh Judge, describes the idea as follows “flyPOP is the only airline that has to recognize recognized (Visiting Friends and Relatives) traffic is actually the same for the whole of South Asia.
 This is why we think flyPOP is different and better than any other attempt at low-cost long-haul because it’s underpinned by VFR traffic all year round.”
-Current plans aim to launch flights from London Stansted Airport to Amritsar and Ahmedabad when border restrictions ease and demand for travel between the U.K. and India picks up.
+Current plans aim to launch flights from London Stansted Airport to Amritsar and Ahmedabad when border restrictions ease and demand travel between the U.K. and India picks up.

 EGO Airways (Italy)